-In Chile, Lara holds a minority interest and a royalty in Bifox Ltd., which has resumed production of direct application phosphate at Bahia Inglesa in northern Chile and continues to seek financing to increase phosphate production, acquire additional projects, and complete an ASX listing.
+In Chile, Lara holds a minority interest and a royalty in Bifox Ltd., which has resumed production of direct application phosphate at Bahia Inglesa in northern Chile.
+The company is seeking financing to increase phosphate production, acquire additional projects, and complete an ASX listing.